UniSalento-IDALab-Bachelor-Thesis/francesco-giuri-movesense-integration/README.md

 4. Select a **Movesense device** (e.g., name starts with "Movesense").
 5. Begin viewing BPM data in real time!

+The project is configured to be deployed on Render.com, utilizing the provided `Dockerfile`.

 Alternatively, the project is deployed and available at:
 [https://movesenseapp.onrender.com/dashboard.html](https://movesenseapp.onrender.com/dashboard.html)

 ---